 # 10 – Gypsy

-“Sweet Loraine,” is one of Uriah Heep’s most loved songs by their fans.
+“Sweet Lorraine,” is one of Uriah Heep’s most loved songs by their fans.
 The song was released on The Magician’s Birthday album in 1972.
 The song broke the Billboard Top 100 in 1972 which was no easy feat for most Progressive Rock bands in the United States.
 Listen to the way this one starts put.
 It hits you hard and heavy instantly and never lets go of your attention, Simply a spectacular songs with that sci-fi sounding guitar lick at the song’s start and then that funky riff that moves in at the start of verse.

 # 8 – Lady In Black